• Pray for safety, growth, and spiritual maturity for those in underground house churches.

 • Pray for believers to be bold in evangelism as foreign workers are expelled.

-Uzbekistan is 88% Sunni Muslim, and the majority follow a state appointed mufti, or Muslim legal expert, although more fundamental sects have formed and are known to be involved in terrorism.
-All churches, regardless of denomination, must be registered with the State, which endorses a moderate form of Islam.
-There are approximately 25,000 Christians in 65 unregistered churches facing persecution, arrest, and torture from targeted attacks by government controlled media and police.
-Despite increasing scrutiny and harassment, the church continues to grow, mainly in urban areas, where about one-third of Uzbeks reside.
+Uzbekistan is in the top twenty most persecuted nations in the world.
+Approximately 84% claim Islam, while less than 1% are Christian.
+Of the sixty-one people groups, thirty-four remain unreached by the Gospel.
+Fear of the instability created by fundamentalism and terrorism has led to the limiting of religious practices in support of a moderate form of Islam.
+Yet fundamentalist sects and those who seek to establish Islamic law have still formed.
+All churches, regardless of denomination, must be registered with the government.
+There are approximately 25,000 Christians in dozens of unregistered churches facing persecution, arrest, and torture from targeted attacks by government-controlled media and police.
+Despite increasing scrutiny and harassment, the Church continues to grow, mainly in urban areas, where about one-third of Uzbeks reside.

 If you ask me anything in my name, I will do it. - John 14:14